 “The most exciting phrase to hear in science, the one that heralds new discoveries, is not ‘Eureka!’ but ‘That’s funny…’”

-“I don’t believe in an afterlife, so I don’t have to spend my whole life fearing hell, or fearing heaven even more.
-For whatever the tortures of hell, I think the boredom of heaven would be even worse.”
+“I don’t believe in an afterlife, so I don’t have to spend my whole life fearing the alternative to heaven, or fearing heaven even more.
+For whatever the tortures of that dark place, I think the boredom of heaven would be even worse.”

 Female INTJ Characters